-Some tutors do pre-test, however at Explore Learning we don’t.
-We welcome all children with the ambition and drive to go to a grammar or independent school.
+Some tutors do pre-test, however, at Explore Learning we don’t.
+We welcome all children with the ambition and drive to go to grammar or independent school.

 Neither Explore Learning or your child’s primary school can register your child for the exams.
 You will need to register for them yourself either in person or via an online form.
 Some schools also require you to send in proof of your child’s identification so that they can check this on test day.
-To find out the closing dates for the exams in your area, head over to our handy guide.
+Find out the closing dates for the exams in the schools in your area in our handy guide.

 We believe that the best way to prepare is to gradually build up your child’s knowledge, skills and confidence to tackle all aspects of the tests.
 This means children don’t just memorise information for the exam, but truly understand what they are learning and can use these skills in the future.
 That’s why our 11 Plus course supports your child from Year 4, right through to the exam and beyond.